 It is critical to engage the employees and get their buy-in when implementing a food defense plan.
-Conduct employee trainings and meet with stakeholders to implement processes that proactively promotes the safety of food products.
+Conduct employee training and meet with stakeholders to implement processes that proactively promote the safety of food products.

 Perform internal audits to catch gaps or non-conformance with the implementation of a food defense plan.
 Analyze food safety inspections to determine the most common non-conforming items and discover areas for improvement in food defense.

-Review the food defense plan at least once a year.
-Based on audit reports, industry best practices, and the latest regulations on food safety, determine if the food defense plan needs to be updated or improve how it is implemented to keep up with new and changing threats to food defense.
+FSIS recommends reviewing the food defense plan at least once a year.
+Others recommend every three years or sooner if there are changes in operations.
+Based on audit reports, industry best practices, the latest regulations and standards on food safety (e.g., IFS Food), and new hazards, determine if the food defense plan needs to be updated or improve how it is implemented to keep up with new and changing threats to food defense.

 To help you get started with a proactive approach to food defense, presented below is a snapshot of a sample food defense plan:

 |Careful examination of incoming raw materials (e.g. incoming inspection)

 |Establish SOP for reporting to appropriate personnel